libp2p/specs/identify/README.md

 When a peer adds or removes support for one or more protocols, it may open a stream to each remote peer that it wants to update using `/p2p/id/delta/1.0.0` as the protocol id.
-When the remote peer accepts the stream, the local peer will send an `Identify` message with only the `delta` field set.
-The value of the `delta` field is a `Delta` message, which will include the protocol ids of added or removed protocols in the `added_protocols` and `rm_protocols` fields, respectively.
+When the remote peer accepts the stream, the local peer will send an `IdentifyDelta` message listing the added and removed protocols.

 ## The Identify Message